-Upon written request, the college shall provide a student with access to his or her education records, unless limited by law.
+Upon written request, the College shall provide a student with access to their education records, unless limited by law.
 All students at a college have the same rights regarding their education records irrespective of age.

 There is no charge for viewing the records even if the college is required to make a copy for the record in order to provide access.
 Responses to requests by students to review their education records shall be immediate, if possible, or within ten business days.

-Upon request, the meaning of their education record shall be explained to the student by Southeast Technical personnel assigned to, and designated by, the appropriate office.
+Upon request, the meaning of their education record shall be explained to the student by Southeast l personnel assigned to, and designated by, the appropriate office.

 Students have the right to review only their own records.
 When a record contains private information about other individual(s), disclosure cannot include information regarding the other individual(s).
 A student does not have access to financial information and statements of the student’s parents or any information contained therein.

 A student may gain access to their educational records in writing.
-Request should be directed to the Department they wish to review information from.
+Requests should be directed as follows:

 - Director of Financial Aid